vignettes/v010_reference_lists.Rmd

 namelist

 added.
-A tibble is a dataframe that makes working
+A tibble is a data frame that makes working

 in the tidyverse a little easier.